Lysandre0/virtusb/README.md

 ## 🔄 State Persistence

 virtusb automatically saves and restores the state of enabled devices across system reboots.
+The process is completely transparent to the user:

-When you enable a device, it will be automatically restored after system restart.
+- **Automatic saving**: When you enable a device, its state is automatically saved
+- **Automatic restoration**: After system reboot, all previously enabled devices are automatically restored
+- **Automatic cleanup**: Orphaned devices and metadata are automatically cleaned up
+- **No user intervention required**: Everything happens seamlessly in the background

-## 🔧 Commands Reference
+## �� Commands Reference

 | Command | Description |
 |---------|-------------|